How to Uninstall Software Packages on Ubuntu

 Only root or user with

-sudo privileges can uninstall packages from Ubuntu.
+privileges can uninstall packages from Ubuntu.

 Uninstalling Packages using the Ubuntu Software Center